mcballard/The_Other_Guys_P2/README.md

 - TestNG
 - JUnit

+# Description
+Help Request Ticketing System

+Our application allows a client to submit a request for help with an issue.
+A technician can then view the open requests and open a resolution ticket to track work done to resolve the issue.
+While the ticket is open, the client is restricted from submitting another ticket, but can view the status of their open ticket or update the description if they think of something new that may help the technician or even cancel the request if they resolved the issue on their own.
+The technician can only work on one ticket at a time and is allowed to view/edit comments on their progress and eventually they can resolve the ticket, which will close the request opened by the client.
+At any time, both client and technician are allowed to change some personal information.

 # Features
 - Employees can log into the app.
 - Internal Clients can create and submit new help requests.